 Rabbi Naftali Rothenberg is a senior research fellow at the Van Leer Jerusalem Institute (since 1994), where he is editor of Identities, Journal for Jewish Culture & Identity and Director's Consultant for Project Development.
 He also serves as the Rabbi and spiritual leader of Har Adar, a Jerusalem suburb town, where he resides with his family.

 Among his previous roles at the Van Leer Jerusalem Institute he served as chair of the Center for Tolerance Education (1997-2006), co-chair (with Prof. Eliezer Schweid) of the Framework for Jewish Thought and Identity (1994-2004), and Jewish Culture and Identity chair (2004-2014).

-His main fields of research are: The wisdom of love; Political Philosophy; Philosophy of Halakha; Democratic education.
+His main fields of research are: The wisdom of love; political philosophy; philosophy of the halakha; democratic education.

-He has published numerous articles and 12 books.
-His most recent books are:
+He has published numerous articles and 12 books, among them:

-The Wisdom of Love—Man, Woman & God in Jewish Canonical Literature, Boston 2009: Academic Studies Press.
+The Wisdom of Love—Man, Woman & God in Jewish Canonical Literature, Boston: Academic Studies Press, 2009

 Naftali Rothenberg is the 2011 laureate of the Liebhaber Prize for the encouragement of religious tolerance in Israel.